LANDIS-II-Foundation/Project-NC-Conservation-Global-Change/Parameterization and calibration/Initial communities/readme.md

 The output of these assocations were compared back to the original FIA and imputed species composition data.
 Because the associations select the least dissimilar plot, there is a possibility for the inclusion or exclusion of species in the association.
 The Sorensen's plots were the most similar in terms of species assemblage to both the FIA and imputed maps so we used Sorensen's for our IC map creation.
+(This comparison can be viewed in the multi-modelcomparison.csv in this subfolder).

 After associating FIA plots with each raster cell, we used data from FIA to get age and carbon using the Carmean, Hann, and Jacobs (1989) site index curves to associate age with height and site index.
 Each species has unique parameters to its growth curve, which is used with its height and site index to estimate its age.
 This assigned each tree in each